Financial Aid FAQs

-SMC’s need-based aid looks at our Cost Of Attendance (COA) for the year, which includes tuition, student activity fee, room and board, books/supplies, personal, and transportation expenses.
-The Expected Family Contribution (EFC) is calculated by the FAFSA and is subtracted from the COA to calculate the financial need (COA - EFC = financial need).
+SMC’s need-based aid looks at our Cost Of Attendance (COA) for the year, which includes tuition, student activity fee, food and housing, books/course materials/supplies/equipment, personal, and transportation expenses.
+The Student Aid Index (SAI) is calculated by the FAFSA.
 We will offer institutional, state, and federal grants based on a percentage of the financial need calculated; loans and Federal Work Study (FWS) will be offered on top of the grants.
-Based on availability of funding, we are unable to cover the full financial need with grant funding, thus a change in EFC will not change an award dollar for dollar.
+Based on availability of funding, we are unable to cover the full financial need with grant funding, thus a change in SAI will not change an award dollar for dollar.

-What is an EFC, and how is it used?
+What is an sai, and how is it used?

-The Expected Family Contribution (EFC) is a measure of your family's financial strength and is calculated according to a formula established by federal government.
+The Student Aid Index (SAI) is a measure of your family's financial strength and is calculated according to a formula established by federal government.
 Based on what you report on your FAFSA, your family's taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) are all considered in the formula.
-Also considered are your family size and the number of family members who will attend college during the year.
-Colleges use the EFC to determine your federal, state, and institutional student aid eligibility and awards.
-Your EFC is not the amount of money your family will have to pay for college and is not the amount of aid you will receive.
+Colleges use the SAI to determine your federal, state, and institutional student aid eligibility and awards.
+Your SAI is not the amount of money your family will have to pay for college and is not the amount of aid you will receive.

 Will my Saint Mary's grants and/or scholarships cover room and board?